-As stated in the Funds' Prospectus, GSAM, 200 West Street, New York, New York 10282, serves as Investment Adviser to the Funds.
+As stated in the Fund's Prospectus, GSAM, 200 West Street, New York, New York 10282, serves as Investment Adviser to the Fund.
 GSAM is an indirect, wholly-owned subsidiary of The Goldman Sachs Group, Inc. and an affiliate of Goldman Sachs.
-See "Service Providers" in the Funds' Prospectus for a description of the Investment Adviser's duties to the Funds.
+See "Service Providers" in the Fund's Prospectus for a description of the Investment Adviser's duties to the Fund.

 Founded in 1869, The Goldman Sachs Group, Inc. is a publicly-held financial holding company and a leading global investment banking, securities and investment management firm.
 Goldman Sachs is a leader in developing portfolio strategies and in many fields of investing and financing, participating in financial markets worldwide and serving individuals, institutions, corporations and governments.
 Goldman Sachs is also among the principal market sources for current and thorough information on companies, industrial sectors, markets, economies and currencies, and trades and makes markets in a wide range of equity and debt securities 24 hours a day.
 The firm is headquartered in New York with offices in countries throughout the world.
 It has trading professionals throughout the United States, as well as in London, Frankfurt, Tokyo, Seoul, Sao Paulo and other major financial centers around the world.
 The active participation of Goldman Sachs in the world's financial markets enhances its ability to identify attractive investments.
-Goldman Sachs has agreed to permit the Funds to use the name "Goldman Sachs" or a derivative thereof as part of each Fund's name for as long as the Funds' management agreement (the "Management Agreement") are in effect.
+Goldman Sachs has agreed to permit the Fund to use the name "Goldman Sachs" or a derivative thereof as part of the Fund's name for as long as the Fund's management agreement (the "Management Agreement") is in effect.

-The Management Agreement provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
-The Funds' Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 11-12, 2024.
-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for each Fund is available in the Funds' Form N-CSR for the most recent fiscal year end.
+Each Management Agreement provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
+With respect to Goldman Sachs Community Municipal Bond ETF, the Fund's Management Agreement was most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 11-12, 2024.
+With respect to the Goldman Sachs Dynamic California Municipal Income ETF, Goldman Sachs Dynamic New York Municipal Income ETF, Goldman Sachs Municipal Income ETF, and Goldman Sachs Ultra Short Municipal Income ETF, each Fund's initial Management Agreement was approved by the Trustees of the Trustees of the Trust, including a majority of the non-interested Trustees, on June 11-12, 2024.
+A discussion regarding the Board of Trustees' basis for approving the Management Agreement with respect to each Fund is available in the Fund's Form N-CSR dated August 31, 2024.

-The Management Agreement will remain in effect until June 30, 2025 and will continue in effect with respect to a Fund from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.
+The Management Agreement will remain in effect for an initial two-year period and will continue in effect with respect to the Fund from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.

-Each Management Agreement will terminate automatically if assigned (as defined in the Act).
-A Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of a Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.
+The Management Agreement will terminate automatically if assigned (as defined in the Act).
+A Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.